Ruvyrom/Ruvomain-Protocole/README.md

 I’ve started putting my **Ruvomain-PBD** is a zero-dependency, professional-grade infrastructure for system optimization.
 Designed for those who demand total sovereignty over their hardware, this protocol replaces bloated middleware (like Shizuku or Canta) with a 100% native Bash execution model.

-*If you successfully deployed Ruvomain on a non-Samsung device, please open an Issue with your device name and a listof removed packages.
+*If you successfully deployed Ruvomain on a non-Samsung device, please open an Issue with your device name and a list of removed packages.
 Let's make this truly universal.
 Create a JSON file [following the protocol schema](https://github.com/Ruvyrom/Ruvomain-Protocole/blob/main/Configs/Imports/structure-example.json) and submit a PR*

 ***Note:***